 It is important to note the date you sowed and harvested and the operations you did, such as fertilising or weeding.

-Furthermore, you provide us with various background data, such as the soil type of your garden, what other crops are growing and what the garden's surroundings look like.
-This may in fact affect your results.
+You also provide us with various background information via the garden profile, such as the soil type in your garden, what other crops are growing there and what the garden's surroundings look like.
+This can influence your results.

 When should I sow?

-You can decide when to sow the broad bean and red beets.
-Broad beans are usually sown from March, which is also when the experiment starts.
+You can decide for yourself when to sow the broad beans and beetroot.
+Broad beans are usually sown from mid-February/March, which is also when the experiment begins.

 What is the choice crop?